Applicant Profile

 We will ask you to answer six project description questions.
 To make the best possible case for your work, it’s a good idea to use all the space provided.

-Question 2: What obstacles to capacity building exist in your country, region, or community?
-What specific obstacle or obstacles is your project addressing and how?
+Question 2: Which public audiences are you targeting and how will you reach them?
+What obstacles to the growth of public anthropology exist in your country or region with these audiences?
+What specific challenges is your project addressing and how?
 (Limit: 1000 words)

-Question 3: What collaborations will be involved in helping you reach your goals?
-(Limit: 250 words)
+Question 3: Introduce your team and describe what each member will bring to the project.
+What collaborations will be involved in helping you reach your goals?
+(Limit: 500 words)

 Question 4: Describe your methodology.
 What steps will you and your collaborators take to achieve your goals?
 Please describe in detail the activities supported by this grant and provide a timeline for the project.
+What are the specific outcomes you envision and how will you measure success?
 Who will provide oversight and accountability?
 What mechanisms will you and your collaborators use to respond to problems and opportunities that arise in the course of this work?
 (Limit: 1000 words)

-Here, you’ll want to clearly and explicitly detail the steps you will take to reach your capacity-building goals.
+Here, you’ll want to clearly and explicitly detail the steps you will take to reach your goals.
 What steps have you and your collaborators already taken?
 What remains to be done?
 If your work requires the cooperation of universities, government agencies, the media, or local communities, what commitments do you have in place?
-Come up with a feasible plan with clearly defined procedures.
+Come up with a feasible plan and timeline to achieve specific outcomes with clearly defined procedures and measures.
 Demonstrate that you can complete your planned activities in the allotted time and with the available funds.

 Optional URL for Access to Figures